 We share your personal information with the following third-party organisations:

-Ensign Pensions Limited provides certain pensions management, executive and secretarial services to the Trustee and will require access to your personal information in order to carry out those functions.
-Ensign Pensions Limited will process your personal information on our behalf as our data processor.
+Rock Pensions (the trading name of Rock Strategic Consulting Ltd) provides certain pensions management, executive and secretarial services to the Trustee and will require access to your personal information in order to carry out those functions.
+Rock Pensions will process your personal information on our behalf as our data processor.

 We also share your information with the Scheme Actuary, K. Farnum of Willis Towers Watson Limited, who is a data controller in respect of your personal data that she uses to carry out her functions.
 For more information, the Scheme Actuary's privacy notice can be found at https://www.willistowerswatson.com/en-gb/notices/How-Willis-Towers-Watson-uses-personal-data-for-actuarial-services-to-UK-pension-scheme-trustees.